ThatLadyDev/microservices-api/README.md

 - Implement a GET route to retrieve the mock results.
 - This route should accept a Job ID and return the corresponding mock results.

+## Application Requirements

+**Test-Driven Development**

+1. Employ TDD methodologies throughout the development.
+2. Use Pest for writing and running tests.
+3. Ensure comprehensive test coverage for all functionalities.

+**Docker Integration via Laravel Sail**
+1. Ensure the application is containerized and can be run using Docker.
+2. Utilize Laravel Sail for easy Docker management.
+3. Include Swoole within the Docker setup for Octane.